|BSB directory||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Annual global demand for methanol as a chemical feedstock or transportation fuel is around 50 million metric tonnes a year.
 Currently, the vast majority of this methanol is produced from natural gas.
 In China methanol gasified coal is used, a non-renewable energy source.

-New developments are making renewable methanol available in industrial quantities, and fuel cell suppliers can capitalise on this as a green fuel for their products.
+New developments are making renewable methanol available in industrial quantities, and fuel cell suppliers can capitalize on this as a green fuel for their products.

 Biofuel producer BioMCN has modified a traditional methanol plant in the Netherlands to produce bio-methanol.
 The feedstock for this process is for the most part crude glycerine, formed as a residue of biodiesel production; however, any form of biomass that can be converted to syngas is usable.
 BioMCN is also investigating the use of biogas from vegetable residues as an alternative feedstock to natural gas.
 Renewable fuel is not necessarily the same as sustainable fuel and, recognising this, the company says it only uses feedstocks ‘derived from organic waste materials and crops other than those used for food consumption’.
 According to BioMCN’s Eelco Dekker, the company’s product emits 78% less carbon dioxide than conventional methanol on a life-cycle basis.